zephyrproject-rtos/zephyr/doc/platform/basic_atom.rst

 clock frequency of 25 MHz.

 .. note::
-   The LOAPIC timer may be used instead of the HPET; however SYS_CLOCK_HW_CYCLES_PER_SEC would need to be set to a custom value---one that is tied to the speed of the host system.
+   The LOAPIC timer may be used instead of the HPET.
+To do so, set SYS_CLOCK_HW_CYCLES_PER_SEC to a custom value that is tied to the host system speed.

 Serial Port
 ===========

 The basic_atom platform configuration uses a single serial communication channel with a NS16550 serial driver that operates in polling mode.
 For an interrupt-driven driver, enable the UART_INTERRUPT_DRIVEN kernel configuration option.

 Known Problems or Limitations
 *****************************

-There is no support for the following:
+The following platform features are unsupported:

 * Isolated Memory Regions
 * Serial port in Direct Memory Access (DMA) mode